ffd114/coldcorners/README.md

 Introduction
 ===========

-Coldcorners is a script to enable/disable hotcorners
+Coldcorners is a script to enable/disable hotcorners for Unity

+Tested on Ubuntu 16.04 64-bit

 Usage
 =====